saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 As shown, none of these violate Cook’s Distance - so it is most likely the case that although there may be some skew or slight violation of assumptions, our model still is relatively strong in predicting Rating and that there isn’t a cause for concern.
-It is unlikley that any of these high leverage points have a significant influence on the model coefficients.
+It is unlikely that any of these high leverage points have a significant influence on the model coefficients.